Each year Theatre Arts presents ~ 25 productions with roles for 200+ actors.

-Winter auditions will be held on Friday, November 11 and Saturday, November 12.
-Callbacks will be held November 13-17.
+Spring auditions will be held on November 10-17.
 Details and sign up sheets will be posted on the Wiki later this fall.

 Don't forget to create (or update) your Performer Bank profile to show that you are participating in the Fall Auditions.

 All auditions are located in Theatre B of the Theatre Building.